kiewic/PowerBI-WaffleChart/Visual/Locale.md

-#Getting Locale in Custom Visuals
+#Getting the locale in Power BI for custom visuals

+Visuals can retrieve the PowerBI locale, in order to localize their content to the relevant language.
-Visuals can now know PowerBI's locale, so they can display localized information (read more about [Supported languages and countries/regions for Power BI](https://powerbi.microsoft.com/en-us/documentation/powerbi-supported-languages/))
+(read more about [Supported languages and countries/regions for Power BI](https://powerbi.microsoft.com/en-us/documentation/powerbi-supported-languages/))

 For example, getting locale in the sample BarChart.

 ![Sample BarChart with Locale](../images/LocaleInSampleBarChart.png)

-Each of these bar charts was created under different locale (English, Basque and Hindi), and it is displayed in the tooltip.
+Each of these bar charts was created under a different locale (English, Basque and Hindi), and it is displayed in the tooltip.

 ##Getting the `locale`